 Clearing Your Driveway

 Do not shovel, plow or blow snow into the street.
 This is against state statute.
 Individuals who throw their snow into the street make it more difficult to clear the street, particularly cul-de-sacs.
 It also creates ice hazards as other vehicles drive over the snow and compact it.
 You may want to wait to shovel the end of your driveway and mailbox until after the plow has cleared the street curb to curb.
-The plow will typically come through several times before completion and this will save you from repeating the shoveling process.
+The plow may come through several times before completion and this will save you from repeating the shoveling process.

-Snow removal and ice control on residential sidewalks is the responsibility of the property owners residing or controlling the properties adjacent to these sidewalks as follows:
+Snow removal and ice control on sidewalks is the responsibility of the property owners residing or controlling the properties adjacent to these sidewalks as follows:

 - Residents living in single-family homes or duplexes are to remove snow and ice from sidewalks within 12 hours.

 - Apartment and commercial building owners are to clear sidewalks within four daytime hours after a storm ends.